Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

-The following code snippet is responsible for initialize `Accelerometer` sensor.
-Function setups the event handler for data update and set the update interval for one second.
-After setup the `SensorAccelerometer.Start()` to start measurements.
+The following code snippet is responsible for initializing `Accelerometer` sensor.
+The function setup the event handler for data update and set the update interval for one second.
+After setup, the `SensorAccelerometer.Start()` to start measurements:

 ```csharp
     void InitSensors()